aliasgar1978/capture_it/docs/u_doc/executions_legacy.rst

-Execution Steps - Common Commands for all devices
+Capture - Common Commands outputs for all devices
 =================================================